 Originally published: January 2021

 As parents, there can be many reasons we don’t get enough sleep.
-Many of us have packed schedules, and some may be experiencing lifestyle changes as a result of the COVID-19 pandemic.
 It’s important to know that we deserve a good night’s rest!
 To promote healthy sleep habits in the home, the first step is to reflect on your own sleep habits.
 Keep reading for tips on this!

 For teens, sleep is especially important.
 Getting regular, quality sleep helps with: